Originally published November 26,2022. Updated December 18th, 2023

 Here’s the new Procedures for Disney Owned booths.

-- Cast Member Cashier will hand phone to culinary if they are able to accommodate/modify the allergen.
+- Cast Member Cashier will hand phone to Culinary/Booth Staff if they are able to accommodate/modify the allergen.
 For already Labeled Gluten Friendly or Plant Based they won’t hand over the phone.

 - Cast Member Cashier should note “Allergy” on receipt

-- Inside the booth, the culinary team should do a Glove change/allergy prep
+- Inside the booth, the Culinary team/Chefs should do a Glove change/allergy prep

 - Your Food is served to you with an Allergy stick (if modified).
 If it is not modified/changed (if it is already labeled gluten free or plant based) it will not be served with an allergy stick.

-There you will, Declare allergens.
+There you will, Declare/Share your allergens.
 Look at ingredient sheets or allergy list (changes depending on the booth).
 You can also ask to speak to someone, like a Chef or Manager (this may require an additional wait).
 Then you can order depending on your comfort level.

 Learn more about Third Party ‘independent contractors” at Disney World here.